 Tips for Find a Quality Mattress Protector or Mattress Encasement

+- Look at Materials.
 Most protectors use fabrics and materials that are moisture-resistant but still allow for some breathability.
 Terry cloth, polyester/lycra and even vinyl are popular materials that still allow for breathability while repelling water.

-Why use a mattress protector?
+Why use mattress protection?